-For the year ended June 30, 2022, OC San was self-insured for portions of workers' compensation, property damage, and general liability.
+For the year ended June 30, 2024, OC San was self-insured for portions of workers' compensation, property damage, and general liability.
 The self-insurance portion of the workers' compensation exposure is the \$1 million deductible per occurrence under the outside excess insurance coverage to statutory levels.
 The self-insurance portion of the property damage exposure covering fire and other perils is the \$500,000 per occurrence deductible (for most perils) under the outside excess property insurance coverage to \$1 billion.
 The self-insurance portion of the property damage exposure covering flood is the \$1 million per occurrence deductible with outside excess property insurance coverage to \$25 million.
 The self-insurance portion of the property damage exposure covering earthquake is the 5% per structure, minimum \$5 million deductible with outside excess insurance coverage to \$25 million on covered structures.
 OC San has insured several key structures against the peril of earthquake; all other structures are completely self-insured.
 The self-insurance portion of the boiler & machinery exposure is the deductible ranging from \$25,000 to \$350,000 under the outside excess boiler & machinery insurance coverage to \$100 million per occurrence combined limit.
 The self-insurance portion of the general liability exposure is the \$750,000 per occurrence deductible under the outside excess liability coverage to \$40 million per occurrence and aggregate.
 The self-insurance portion of the pollution liability exposure is the \$250,000 per loss deductible under the outside pollution liability insurance coverage to \$10 million.
-The main changes to insurance coverage during the fiscal year ended June 30, 2022, were increases to deductibles on some lines of coverage due to insurance market conditions and rates.
+There were no substantive changes to insurance coverage during the fiscal year ended June 30, 2024.

-Notes to Basic Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to Basic Financial Statements (Continued) For the Year Ended June 30, 2024

 During the past three fiscal years there have been no settlements in excess of covered amounts.
 Claims against OC San are processed by General Counsel or an outside claim administrator.
 These claims are charged to claims expense based on estimated or known amounts which will ultimately be paid.
 Claims incurred but not yet reported have been considered in determining the accrual for loss contingencies.
 Workers' compensation reserves and general liability estimated loss accruals are actuarially determined.
-The estimate of the claims liability also includes any amounts for incremental and nonincremental claim adjustment expenses.
-OC San management believes that there are no unrecorded claims as of June 30, 2022 that would materially affect the financial position of OC San.
+The estimate of the claims liability also includes any amounts for allocated and non-allocated claim adjustment expenses.
+OC San management believes that there are no unrecorded claims as of June 30, 2024, that would materially affect the financial position of OC San.